 Stone & coal interests

-The group has made loans to certain Indonesian companies with interests in respect of stone deposits and 2 coal mining concessions, all of which are located in East Kalimantan in Indonesia.
+The group has made loans to certain Indonesian companies with interests in stone deposits and 2 coal mining concessions, all of which are located in East Kalimantan in Indonesia.

-In 2012, the group concluded that coal mining and trading have specific complexities that are not shared by the group's agricultural operations and decided to limit further capital commitment to the coal companies and to concentrate on maximising recoveries of the amounts already invested.
+The coal interests date from between 2008 and 2010.
+In 2012, the group concluded that coal mining and trading have specific complexities that are not shared by the group's agricultural operations and decided to limit further capital commitment to coal and to concentrate on maximising recoveries of the amounts already invested.
 Then, in 2014, in light of a substantial fall in international coal prices, coal activities were suspended until 2017 when coal prices began to recover.
 In 2019, the principal coal concession holding company appointed a contractor to provide mining services and manage its port facility, as well as funding all further expenditure in exchange for a participation in profits from the mine.

-Activities are expected to commence during 2021.
-However, it is the group’s intention to seek to recover its loans to the coal concession holding companies and withdraw from its coal interests as soon as practicable.
+Coal mining activities resumed in 2021 with sales commencing in 2022.
+It is the group’s intention to maximise the recovery of monies invested in the coal concession holding companies and to withdraw from such coal interests as soon as practicable.

-The stone interests are of more significance than coal and are complementary to the group’s plantation interests.
-The group’s agricultural operations can utilise significant quantities of crushed stone for building and infrastructure construction programmes.
+Stone interests are complementary to the group’s plantation interests because quarried stone represents a valuable resource for buildings and for improving the durability of infrastructure.
 In addition, stone offtake arrangements have been agreed with a neighbouring coal company to build a hauling road through the group’s estates.
 Looking further ahead, local civil works for government projects in East Kalimantan are likely to require large quantities of crushed stone.